caiks/WBOT02/README.md

 ![actor002_model080_Film_Noir_002](images/actor002_model080_Film_Noir_002.png)

 (Note that there is still a preference for edges, rather than centres, near the root.
-This is because the frames will tend to have lower entropies, and therefore the most likely regions of uniformity near the edges; therefore it is here that we find the most highly *aligned* neighbouring cells.)
+This is because the frames will tend to have lower entropies, and therefore the most likely regions of uniformity, near the edges - it is here that we find the most highly *aligned* neighbouring cells.)

 So we rethresholded again to produce the final *underlying model*, 81 -
 ```